MRW01F/blog/_posts/2020-10-26-Manually-adding-ppa-in-ParrotOS.md

 <img src="{{ site.baseurl }}/assets/images/adding-ppa-1.png">

-here as you can see the mormal `add-apt-repository` command for most debian based distros but we dont need that, Clock on the `Technical details about this PPA` to see the actual links of repo.
+here as you can see the mormal `add-apt-repository` command for most debian based distros but we dont need that, Click on the `Technical details about this PPA` to see the actual links of repo.

 <hr>